 Oh, the ‘80s – the time of everything over-the-top: the music was too loud, the pants were too tight, the makeup was too strong and the hair was simply too everything.
 Still, when we look at some of the most popular movies back then (Pretty in Pink, Sixteen Candles and Back to the Future), we can’t help but admire the production design.
 What seems as extravagant and pointless fusion of everything different at the first glance, in fact, makes perfect sense when you stop to look at it a bit longer.
 As it also makes sense for the current interior design trends to draw their inspiration from the ‘80s, since the ones before were relying on the ’70s-Marakesh-obsession.
 But how exactly ‘80s retro designs can be reinterpreted today?
+Come let’s try to understand them so that you can try out a few styles in your next home renovation project.

 The Memphis-Milano Revival